 - An Application for Admission is valid for one year.

 - Required documents for admitted students are maintained for five years after the initial admission date.

-- All documents submitted to the Office of Admission become the property of Cincinnati State Technical and Community College and will not be returned, forwarded, or copied.
+- All documents submitted to the Office of Admission become the property of Cincinnati State and will not be returned, forwarded, or copied.
 If additional copies are needed, please request this information from the issuing institution.

 - Non-degree-seeking students and applicants are not eligible to receive financial aid and do not qualify for Kentucky or Indiana tuition reciprocity.

 - Graduation rate information for some degree programs is available on the College website in the sections for those programs.
 Graduation rate information for some certificate programs is available on the College website in the Gainful Employment section.